jessemonroy650/top-phonegap-mistakes/plugins-core-setup.md

 - http://docs.build.phonegap.com/en_US/configuring_plugins.md.html#Plugins
 - http://docs.build.phonegap.com/en_US/configuring_plugins.md.html#plugin-params

+**Where to get the names and version**

+Usually all the latest plugins, as released by Cordova, are usable.
+You can always find the latest plugins list on the Cordova Blog and look for [Plugins Release](https://cordova.apache.org/blog/).

 **To version or not to version.**

 - Do **not set** the version, get the latest and greatest.
 However, as version change so does the chance for you code to break.